‘Young’ vs ‘junior’ solicitors: what's the difference?

 Encouraging diversity in the profession

-In order to attract the best people into the profession, including those who can bring great skills from previous careers, we need to break down any perceived barriers.
+To attract the best people into the profession, including those who can bring great skills from previous careers, we need to break down any perceived barriers.

-I am frequently contacted by individuals who are considering a career change to law but are fearful that they are 'too old' because they would not fit into the 'young' solicitor category.
+I am frequently contacted by individuals who are considering a career change to law, but are fearful that they are 'too old' because they would not fit into the 'young' solicitor category.

-So often organisations do not realise that just using the two words 'young solicitor' on their publicity materials can instantly deter excellent applicants.
+So often, organisations do not realise that just using the two words 'young solicitor' on their publicity materials can instantly deter excellent applicants.

 It needs to be recognised that many junior level contacts within intermediaries and clients will be of all ages and will simply be looking for opportunities to associate with others at their level, regardless of youthfulness.